 When the weather turns warm, many people celebrate by putting the tops down on their convertibles and hitting the open road.
-Taking short trips in convertibles is safe enough, but prolonged exposure to the loud sounds people hear with the top down can cause temporary or long-term hearing loss, and convertibles aren’t the only culprits.
+Taking short trips in convertibles is safe enough.
+But prolonged exposure to the loud sounds people hear with the top down can cause temporary or long-term hearing loss, and convertibles aren’t the only culprits.

 Noise-induced Hearing Loss

 Ears are very sensitive instruments that depend on several parts to work properly.
 Noise-induced hearing loss, or NIHL, occurs when sound damages the inner ear, disrupting your body’s ability to process sound properly.
 The inner ear contains tiny hair cells that help the cochlea send sound signals to the brain.
 Short and long-term exposure to loud noises can damage or destroy these hair cells, and they don’t grow back.
-Without these hairs, sounds signals to the brain are disrupted, resulting in hearing loss.
+Without these hairs, sound signals to the brain are disrupted, resulting in hearing loss.

 The problem occurs when sounds hit 85 decibels.
 Things like firearms and firecrackers hit 150 decibels, and even a short exposure can temporarily affect your hearing.
 Parents aren’t just being controlling when they tell kids to turn down the volume or take off their headphones.
 Many electronic media players hit over 100 decibels at maximum volume, and long-term exposure can cause permanent ear damage.
 Other everyday items that can lead to hearing loss with prolonged exposure include woodworking tools, lawnmowers, and leaf blowers.